GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-10-accessing-data-at-thredds.md

     _NCProperties:                   version=2,netcdf=4.9.0,hdf5=1.12.2
 ```

-Before reading the entire file to an in-memory object, use the `PydapDataStore` and `.sel` to takes time "slices":
+Before reading the entire file to an in-memory object, use the `PydapDataStore` and `.sel` to take time "slices":
 ```
 from datetime import datetime, timezone